 Abdominal pain, Confusion or coma, Dehydration, Dizziness or light-headedness,

 Low blood pressure, rapid heart rate, rapid respiratory rate,

 Fatigue, abdominal and back pain, Headache, High fever, Loss of appetite

 Nausea, Profound weakness, Slow sluggish movement

 Unusual and excessive sweating on face or palms, Vomiting

 If you are pregnant and have low adrenal problems, you will need to closely monitor your symptoms and consult often with your doctor.
+Check your blood sugar and blood pressure at least daily and anytime you are feeling worse.
 You will probably need more rest and less stress than you did before you were pregnant.